Relativistic Newtonian gravitation: Relativistic Physics

 The equation of motion are given by the corresponding Euler Lagrange equations.
 They are equivalent to the geodesic equations in the metric defined by the above invariant interval, i.e. in the P-G metric.

-Both solve in fact the same variational problem, the ordinary geodesic equations being obtained from a parametrization of trajectories with the proper time \footnote {Let us also mention that the use of proper times is inappropriate in the many body case.} and the substitution of the Lagrangian with its square (which is allowed since the Lagrangian associated to the proper time parametrization takes the value $1$ on the solution of the stationarity problem).
+Both solve in fact the same variational problem, the ordinary geodesic equations being obtained from a parametrization of trajectories with the proper time and the substitution of the Lagrangian with its square (which is allowed since the Lagrangian associated to the proper time parametrization takes the value $1$ on the solution of the stationarity problem).
+Let us also mention that the use of proper times is inappropriate in the many body case.

 \